 Below is an edited version of their conversation.

 Knowledge@Wharton High School (KWHS): Hi, I’m Anthony Williams with Knowledge@Wharton High School.
 Joining us today in the KWHS studio is inventor Emily Scott.
 Emily is a high school freshman and in the University Scholars Program of the Pennsylvania Leadership Charter School in Philadelphia.
 Like most high school students, Emily’s got all kinds of things going on.
-She’s an excellent student, a competitive swimmer, a classical pianist, and an avid fan of Dungeons and Dragons.
+She’s a busy student, a competitive swimmer, a classical pianist, and an avid fan of Dungeons and Dragons.
 Emily is also an alumnus of the Young Entrepreneurs Academy, where she created a product that is now patent-pending.

 Emily’s Clip and Zip backpack has gone through four prototypes and six manufacturers and is currently the focus of a fundraising campaign on Kickstarter.
 So hi, Emily.

 KWHS: Thanks for talking business and entrepreneurship with us here today at KWHS.
 To begin with, I’m really curious to know how someone goes from middle school to crowdsourcing a new product on Kickstarter.
 When did you develop an interest in inventing, and what is the Clip and Zip Backpack?